makma/fingerprintjs.com/content/blog/how-to-use-fingerprintjs-to-prevent-bot-attacks.md

 Bot attack prevention should be a shared concern amongst all website owners, whether it’s for preserving the accuracy of website traffic analytics or ensuring the safe operations of vaccine booking websites.
 Unfortunately, malicious actors continue refining their bots’ ability to mimic human behavior, making the goal of detection a constantly moving target.

-### FINGERPRINTJS PRO AND BOT DETECTION
+### Fingerprint Pro AND BOT DETECTION

-This tutorial uses [FingerprintJS Pro](/) to prevent bad bots from defeating an account signup form’s email verification system.
-As the most advanced browser fingerprinting solution on the market, FingerprintJS Pro can identify unique website visitors with an accuracy of 99.5%.
+This tutorial uses [Fingerprint Pro](/) to prevent bad bots from defeating an account signup form’s email verification system.
+As the most advanced browser fingerprinting solution on the market, Fingerprint Pro can identify unique website visitors with an accuracy of 99.5%.

-It’s worth noting that while FingerprintJS Pro is highly effective at detecting fraudulent activity and abuse patterns typical of bots (e.g., repeat visits and multiple form submissions), it doesn’t explicitly differentiate between bot and human visitors.
+It’s worth noting that while Fingerprint Pro is highly effective at detecting fraudulent activity and abuse patterns typical of bots (e.g., repeat visits and multiple form submissions), it doesn’t explicitly differentiate between bot and human visitors.
 If you want to flag visitors based on their likelihood of being a bot, we have built an open source bot detection library to recognize bots through the detection of automation tools, browser spoofing, and virtual machines.
-This free library can be used in conjunction with FingerprintJS Pro to both detect bots and generate a persistent visitor identifier.
+This free library can be used in conjunction with Fingerprint Pro to both detect bots and generate a persistent visitor identifier.

 ### TUTORIAL REQUIREMENTS

-* **[FingerprintJS Pro](https://dashboard.fingerprintjs.com/signup)** is required; new users can sign up for a free account.
+* **[Fingerprint Pro](https://dashboard.fingerprintjs.com/signup)** is required; new users can sign up for a free account.
 * **[Splinter](https://github.com/cobrateam/splinter)** is used for simulating a user (or many users) completing the signup form.
 The popular Python-based testing framework enables the automation of browser actions like visiting URLs and interacting with web page elements, among others.
 * **[1secMAIL](https://1secmail.com)** is used to generate disposable mailboxes during the account creation process.